Tekateka/bikesharing/README.md

 ![](Dashboard.png)

 # Overview of the analysis
- To demonstrate bike-sharing program to investors that the program is a solid business proposal in Des Moines, New York.
+ To demonstrate bike-sharing program to investors using different visualization and the program is a solid business proposal in Des Moines, New York.

 # Purpose

-To create a line graph displaying the length of time that bikes are checked out for all riders and genders, and the graph can be filtered by hours and gender.
+- To create a line graph displaying the length of time that bikes are checked out for all riders and genders, and the graph can be filtered by hours and gender.
-To create a heatmap showing the number of bike trips for all riders and genders for each hour of each day of the week.
+- To create a heatmap showing the number of bike trips for all riders and genders for each hour of each day of the week.
-To show the number of bike trips for each type of user and gender for each day of the week.
+- To show the number of bike trips for each type of user and gender for each day of the week.
-To Create a story and report the final presentation.
+- To Create a story and report the final presentation.

 # Resources